Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Like it totally, you have to deliberately and consistently be popping that information bubble or that bubble of certainty, or you can end up in a pretty dark place pretty quickly.

-All right, to that point on men, you know, your material, giving us the Stoics, it's the Roman Empire.
+All right, to that point on men, you know, your material.
+Given us the Stoics, it's the Roman Empire.

 reading about Marcus Aurelius.
 Those people were moving to Trump.

-And I just wonder if you have any thoughts for Dems on
+And I, and I just wonder if you have any thoughts for Dems on

 They like sports.
 They like comedy.

-Like regular human beings, like you would be amazed, the number of people that have been to a Tony Robbins seminar, right?
-Like it's not my cup of tea exactly, but like
+human regular human beings like like regular human beings like you would be amazed the number of people that have been to a tony robbins seminar right?
+Like, it's not my cup of tea exactly, but like

 most of the people you know probably have.
 And if you don't know anyone that has, and you think only those people are morons, you're falling prey to that.

-And I think part of the problem is that not only is have these sort of thinkers like not engaged in that space, but they sneer at it and they look down down on it and so by not engaging with it what they've done is not just removed their ability to reach those people but it's like these conspiracy theories about like you know whether um
+And I think part of the problem is that not only is have these sort of thinkers like not engaged in that space, but they sneer at it and they look down on it.

-churchill is actually the the chief villain of the second world war like that sort of anti-semitic conspiracy theory that they go that's because
+Churchill is actually the chief villain of the Second World War, like that sort of anti-Semitic conspiracy theory that that's because there aren't enough interesting people talk.

 Like Bill O'Reilly pulled a genius move by rewriting all these famous history things as like books you buy at the airport.